beamaia/ic-different-nets/README.md

 ### Results

-Results are ordered by dropout rate and divided by sets used.
+Results are ordered by dropout rate and number of epochs, and divided by sets used.

+For data divided into 70% for training, 15% for validation and 15% for testing:

 #### First Set